DragunWF/TypeRacer-Bot/README.md

 ## Status

-Currently, most of this bot's main features are complete.
-There are still some things that I've been thinking about adding in the future, so it'll still get some updates from time to time.
+Currently, this bot's main features are complete.
+There are still some extra things I've been thinking about adding in the future, so it'll still get some updates from time to time.
 Just don't expect it to get frequent updates on a consistent time basis.

 ## Contact